-The College Library Director Mentoring Program, now in its 25th year, is designed to enhance leadership capabilities of new college library directors, and to help them meet the unique challenges involved in directing libraries at small, four year colleges in the United States.
+The College Library Director Mentoring Program, started in 1992, is designed to enhance leadership capabilities of new college library directors, and to help them meet the unique challenges involved in directing libraries at small, four year colleges in the United States.
 The program has three main components designed to establish a cohort, provide coaching, and develop community:

 - The first-year director is matched with an experienced director, within a reasonable traveling distance, who acts as a listener to help but not tell.
 Each director visits the other’s library at least once that year.